kumarvv/ijc/README.md

 Interactive Java Console which enables to quickly run/verify java statements without the need of .java files, compiling using javac and running using java.

+This tool is written in bash script with simplicity in logic and usage.

 Installation
 ------------

-Checkout or download <code>ijc.sh</code> file and add it to your path.
-This tool is verified in Mac only at this time.
+Checkout <code>ijc.sh</code> file and add it to your path.
+This tool is verified in Mac bash shell only at this time, but should run in any bash supported shell.

 Usage